-Goal 1: Expand accessible and inclusive parks and facilities to support community
+Goal 1: Expand accessible and inclusive parks and facilities to support community interests and recreation needs.

-Goal 2: Create a walkable, bikeable, and interconnected city by providing a
+Goal 2: Create a walkable, bikeable, and interconnected city by providing a network of regional and local trails.

-Goal 3: Conserve and restore natural areas to support wildlife, promote
+Goal 3: Conserve and restore natural areas to support wildlife, promote ecological functions, and connect residents to nature and the outdoors.